 While there would have been dozens of building in this area and the surrounding woods in the past, only a few have been recreated.
 Still, it offers an interesting look at the lives of those that worked at the furnace.

-Overall, Curtin Village at Eagle Ironworks is a fascinating industrial history site in Centre County, Pennsylvania.
-While it’s a bit hidden away in a rural area, its location near Interstate 80 and Bald Eagle State Park make it a great destination for those traveling through the area.
+Overall, Curtin Village at Eagle Ironworks is a fascinating industrial history site in Pennsylvania.
+While it’s a bit hidden away in a rural area, its location near Interstate 80 and Bald Eagle State Park makes it a great destination for those traveling through the area.

 If you love learning about the history of Pennsylvania, don’t miss this hidden gem.